7 Days Machame Route

 Day 4 – Barranco Camp (3,950m/12,960ft) to Karanga Valley (4,200m/13,780ft)

 We start the day by descending into the start of the Great Barranco, a huge ravine.
 We then exit steeply, up what has been termed the Breakfast Wall, which divides us from the southeastern slopes of Kibo.
 It is a climb over rocks, not technical but long and tiring.
-Passing underneath the Heim and Kersten glaciers, we head towards the Karanga Valley (3965 m) overnight.
+Passing underneath the Heim and Kersten glaciers, we head towards the Karanga Valley (3965 m) for overnight.

 Trekking Time: 5-7 hours | Distance: 5 km | Altitude Gain: 100 m